Article

 • Equipment availability issues related to breakdowns, micro-stoppages, cleaning or changeovers.

-• Recurring quality issues in labelling, packaging or product specification compliance.
+• Recurring quality issues in labeling, packaging, or product specification compliance.

-• Lack of full optimisation of production parameters to reduce human intervention.
+• Lack of full optimization of production parameters to reduce human intervention.

-• Everyday maintenance tasks that are only concentrated in specialised maintenance teams.
+• Everyday maintenance tasks are only concentrated in specialized maintenance teams.

-To solve equipment failures, manufacturers should implement Kobetsu KAIZEN™, and, to reduce total loss time due to changeovers and optimise setups sequencing, they should use SMED.
+To solve equipment failures, manufacturers should implement Kobetsu KAIZEN™, and, to reduce total loss time due to changeovers and optimize setups sequencing, they should use SMED.

 Maintenace efficiency

-In terms of maintenance, to improve planned maintenance activities, they should understand the shutdown critical path, manage spare parts in real-time, implement predictive maintenance, and standardise maintenance tasks.
+In terms of maintenance, to improve planned maintenance activities, they should understand the shutdown critical path, manage spare parts in real time, implement predictive maintenance, and standardize maintenance tasks.
 Autonomous maintenance should also be adopted by operators who are focused on standards for cleaning, basic maintenance, and detection of operating deviations.

 2. Implement a material yield improvement plan